alda-lang/alda/doc/development-guide.md

 There are built-in commands defined in `alda.repl.commands` that are defined using the `defcommand` macro.
 Defining a command here makes it available from the Alda REPL prompt by typing a colon before the name of the command, i.e. `:score`.

 The core logic for what goes on behind the curtain when you use the REPL lives in `alda.repl.core`.
 A good practice for implementing a REPL command in `alda.repl.commands` is to move implementation details into `alda.repl.core` (or perhaps into a new sub-namespace of `alda.repl`, if appropriate) if the body of the command definition starts to get too long.

+> NOTE: We eventually want to [rewrite the Alda REPL as part of the Java client](https://github.com/alda-lang/alda/issues/154).

 #### alda.server